Getting Started

 --no-stdlib

-Deduce, by default, will include the directory of the standard library (in /lib of the Deduce repository) in the list of directories to search when importing a file.
+Deduce, by default, will import the entire standard library (in /lib of the Deduce repository).
 However if this argument is supplied, it will not do so.

 --lalr